Turns out that I do have a “parking” story (that I dare tell) after all!

 We were creative and determined.

 This can only have taken place between 10/2/74 and some time in the spring of 1975.
 My best guess is January.
-Teresa and I were newly in love and just eighteen years old.
+Maria and I were newly in love and just eighteen years old.
 We both commuted to college, and lived about an hour apart, so finding alone time together was a challenge.
 But the libidos of a pair of teenagers in the throes of sexual discovery might power a small aircraft carrier.
 We were creative and determined.